 • The Ishihara test – You’ll be asked to read the numbers on an

 image made up of lots of coloured dots.

-• Colour arrangement – Involves arranging coloured objects in order of their shades.
+• Colour arrangement – Various forms of this tests exist.
+They involve matching or arranging coloured objects or images in a book in order of their shades.

 Colour vision tests are not part of our usual eye exams, so please make sure you let us know if you’d like one.

 Treating colour blindness